 If you use the lead and give plenty of rewards when your pup comes to you, this period should not last long.
 However, if your dog learns that they can ignore you, it may continue for far longer – or even become a habit.

 Consider joining a dog training class to help with further training, and to give you support and advice with any problems.
-Use Find a Club to discover a local dog training class associated with The Kennel Club Good Citizen Dog Scheme, or search our database of The Kennel Club Accredited Instructors.
+Use Find a Club to discover a local dog training class associated with The Kennel Club Good Citizen Dog Training scheme, or search our database of The Kennel Club Accredited Instructors.

 Your puppy's social skills can start to regress